 The Mississippi State Department of Health (MSDH) monitoring and inspection reports of all child care centers participating in CCPP shall be accessible on the consumer education website.
 Parents and other individuals who wish to access these reports may search by provider name, provider type, city, county, or year.
 Reports include the date of the inspection, any findings or violations, information on corrective action (if applicable), and the date the corrective action was satisfactorily completed.
-Inspection reports are kept on the website for a minimum of seven (7) years.
+Inspection reports are kept on the website for a minimum of three (3) years.

-Social –Emotional and Behavior Issues
+Social –Emotional and Behavior Support

-The MDHS position statement on social, emotional and behavioral health and the use of suspension and expulsion in early care and education settings states the following: DECCD will work with child care providers and other Mississippi early childhoodstakeholders to invest in child care workforce preparation and development.
+The MDHS position statement on social, emotional and behavioral health and the use of suspension and expulsion in early care and education settings states the following: DECCD will work with child care providers and other Mississippi early childhood stakeholders to invest in child care workforce preparation and development.
 This process shall be designed to ensure that early childhood programs promote children’s social- emotional and behavioral health and eliminate or severely limit the use of expulsion, suspension, and other exclusionary discipline practices.

-Source: 45 CFR 98.33; Miss.
-Code Ann. § 43-1-2(4);Miss.
-Code Ann. § 43-1-4

-Revised: October 2021

-Rule 10.2 Developmental Screenings
+Developmental Screenings

-MDHS will collect and disseminate information through the consumer education website on an ongoing basis, continuously updating existing resources and services for conducting developmental screeningsand providing intervention services as needed.
-Also, the MECIC works to educate providers through professional development to recognize the need for developmental screeningsand to provide resources for referrals.
+MDHS will collect and disseminate information through the consumer education website on an ongoing basis, continuously updating existing resources and services for conducting developmental screenings and providing intervention services as needed.
+Also, the MECIC works to educate providers through professional development to recognize the need for developmental screenings and to provide resources for referrals.
 This information may be found on the consumer education website.
-These referred services include the use of the Early and Periodic Screening, Diagnosis, and Treatment (EPSDT) program and development screening services available underthe Individuals with IDEA.
+These referred services include the use of the Early and Periodic Screening, Diagnosis, and Treatment (EPSDT) program and developmental screening services available under the Individuals with Disabilities Act (IDEA).
 The website describes how a family or eligible child care provider may utilize the resources and services to obtain developmental screenings for children receiving child care assistance and who may be at risk for cognitive or other developmental delays.
-The consumer education website describes the process for providers receiving CCDF assistance toprovide referrals for services to obtain developmental screenings for children.
+The consumer education website describes the process for providers receiving CCDF assistance to provide referrals for services to obtain developmental screenings for children.
 MDHS will include information to parents regarding resources for developmental screenings in the Parent Approval Letter received upon being determined eligible for the CCPP.

 Source: 45 CFR 98.33(c); Miss.
 Code Ann. § 43-1-2(4); Miss.
 Code Ann. § 43-1-4